hilmiwicak/asia-pop-40-spotify-playlist/README.md

 ## To Do

-- [ ] kill server child process after getting the token
+- [ ] kill server child process after getting the token. probably using PID
 - [ ] refactor the code to be more understandable